AnselmoGPP/Passwords_manager/README.md

 - Modify the name of the file where the data is stored: Modify the macro FILENAME
 - Change the way each character is encrypted and decrypted: Modify the functions encryptor() (line 9) and decryptor() (line 16)

 This program uses a "passwords manager engine" (the class pass_manager_engine) which is in the man_engine.hpp source file.
 You can use this engine for making your own passwords manager program if you want.
-Check the testing() function, in auxiliar.hpp, to learn more about this.
+Check the testing() function, in auxiliar.hpp, to learn how to use it.